automl/SMAC3/development-2.0/_sources/getting_started.rst.txt

 .. note::

-    In general, the arguments of the target algorithm depend on the intensifier.
+    In general, the arguments of the target function depend on the intensifier.
 However, in all cases, the first argument must be the configuration (arbitrary argument name is possible here) and a seed.
     If you specified instances in the scenario, SMAC requires `instance` as argument additionally.
 If you use `SuccessiveHalving` or `Hyperband` as intensifier but you did not specify instances, SMAC passes `budget` as